typedb/typedb-docs/03-client-api/04-new.md

 ## Introduction

 Creating a client for your chosen language is straightforward!
-This page will guide you through the components and protocols that need to be implemented.
+This page guides you through the components and protocols that need to be implemented.

 A Grakn client fundamentally is a lightweight frontend to the Grakn server.
 Almost all operations are actually